How-to

 Memory management

-Cowl uses reference counting for memory management.
-Reference counts are increased and decreased via CowlObject::cowl_retain() and CowlObject::cowl_release(), respectively.
-The API docs are very explicit about which functions return retained instances, which you must release.
-If nothing is specified, then the returned instance is not retained, meaning its lifetime is generally tied to that of some other object.
-If you need to keep it alive after its owner has been deallocated, you must retain it.
+Functions that return retained instances are marked with the COWL_RETAINED attribute in the header files, and are annotated as such in the API documentation.
+If a function returns a pointer to a Cowl object, and COWL_RETAINED is not specified in its declaration, then the returned instance is not retained, meaning its lifetime is generally tied to that of some other object.
+If you need to keep it alive after its owner has been deallocated, you must call cowl_retain() on it.

 Pseudo-inheritance

 Since the OWL 2 specification is highly hierarchical, the API makes extensive use of pseudo-inheritance for structs.
-Every data structure pseudo-inherits from CowlObject, whose concrete type can be queried via CowlObject::cowl_get_type().
+Every data structure pseudo-inherits from CowlObject, whose concrete type can be queried via cowl_get_type().
 Pseudo-inheritance allows you, as an example, to cast a CowlClass to CowlClsExp or CowlObject and back.
-Of course, if the API returns a base pseudo-class such as CowlClsExp or CowlObject, and you are unsure about its concrete subclass, you can check its type via get_type functions (e.g. CowlClsExp::cowl_cls_exp_get_type()) and cast accordingly.
+Of course, if the API returns a base pseudo-class such as CowlClsExp or CowlObject, and you are unsure about its concrete subclass, you can check its type via get_type functions (e.g. cowl_cls_exp_get_type()) and cast accordingly.
 The API docs for type enumerations explicitly state the concrete type associated with every enumeration value.